New to using software an looking for some software training tips?

 Sure, you can jump in at the deep end and go all-in, but you risk getting bogged down early and the temptation to throw your hands up and quit will be strong.
 If you were an apprentice plumber, you wouldn’t demand they let you fix a 15kg Keystone boiler on your own.

-By taking the time, transitioning a few staff at a time, you can more confidently build up the skills, data, and knowledge to educate other members of your company more quickly, later.
+By taking the time, to transition a few staff at a time, you can more confidently build up the skills, data, and knowledge to educate other members of your company more quickly, later.

 Growing your business is a marathon, not a sprint.
 Sure, there’s competition, but to grow confidently you shouldn’t rush into using new tools, as this will far more likely damage your business than help you grow quicker.